 Craig believes in fostering a tuneful, beatful, artful learning community based on the music education curriculum of Dr. John Feierabend.
 Through Dr. Feierabend’s approach, Craig passionately teaches his children through research-based and developmentally-appropriate pedagogies that use quality literature, while strategically infusing elements of the Orff-Schulwerk approach and Kodály concept into his music teaching.

-Mr. Knapp's choral ensembles have performed annually at New York State School Music Association (NYSSMA) Major Organization Evaluation Festivals since 2003, where they have received consistent "Gold" and "Gold With Distinction" ratings.
+Mr. Knapp's school choral ensembles have performed annually at New York State School Music Association (NYSSMA) Major Organization Evaluation Festivals since 2003, where they have received consistent "Gold" and "Gold With Distinction" ratings.
 Mr. Knapp frequently has students participating in various American Choral Directors Association’s Children's Honor Choirs, and, in the Organization of American Kodály Educators’ National Children’s Choirs.

 Mr. Knapp completed Orff-Schulwerk Level I, II and III at Hofstra University and Orff-Schulwerk Master Class at the University of Memphis' Rudi E. Scheidt School.
 He completed Kodály Level I, II and III, and FAME First Steps in Music, Conversational Solfege Beginning/Advanced Music Literacy, at the University of Hartford's Hartt School of Music.
 Craig completed Level I & II of the Doreen Rao Choral Music Experience Institute at Ithaca College.
 He completed Level I, II and III in World Music Drumming and Level I in Technology Institute for Music Educators (TI:ME).